 - 26. Demonstrate an appropriate level of research understanding and delivery, which will include being able to: - a.
-Use critically appraised evidence informed approaches and a range of sources of evidence to inform and address issues arising in practice. - b.
-Understand a range of concepts and methodologies in relation to clinical research - c.
-Be able to differentiate between research, clinical audit and research evaluation. - d.
+Critically appraise evidence and evaluate its quality and appropriateness to apply to clinical practice. - b.
+Understand a range of concepts and methodologies in relation to clinical research. - c.
+Be able to differentiate between research, clinical audit and service evaluation. - d.
 Understand and be able to use technical research language. - e.
 Be able to select appropriate research methods to answer research questions. - f.
-Understand outcome measures and tools in the context of research projects. - g.
+Understand outcome measurement and tools in the context of clinical practice and research projects. - g.
 Evaluate the quality, integrity and authenticity of information and data. - h.
 Understand and be able to interpret quantitative and qualitative research. - i.
-Understand confidentiality regarding data and patient identifiable information including Caldicott Guardian principles

-- j.
-Demonstrate an understanding of ethics and governance approval procedures in relation to starting and delivering research - k.
-Demonstrate an understanding of consent and participant recruitment in an ethical manner consistent with a research protocol, and implement as appropriate in practice. - I. Understand and undertake good clinical practice in relation to direct patient/participant care
+Understand confidentiality regarding data and patient identifiable information including Caldicott Guardian principles. - j.
+Demonstrate an understanding of ethics and governance approval procedures in relation to starting and delivering research. - k.
+Demonstrate an understanding of consent and participant recruitment in an ethical manner consistent with a research protocol, and implement as appropriate in practice. - I. Understand and undertake good clinical practice in relation to direct patient/participant care.